gorork/dribbble-profile/README.md

 DribbbleProfile is a web module that showcases Dribbble player's profile together with his/her last shot.

+Try the [live demo](http://js.ework.me/code/dribbble-profile/) with your own dribbble profile.

 I made this as a debut shot on Dribbble to give something valuable for all Dribbble players and to thank Dave Rocks for his invite.